 As a result, by the end of 1999, all program countries had implemented the core common structure, and networks of the core positions were operational in much of the Plan world.
 In fact, the structure lasted for quite a while; there were some local adaptations, of course, but in general Plan would have CDs, PSMs, SGSMs, and OSMs, with Program Unit Managers, in most places for quite a while.

-Later in this series, I will write much more about my experience serving as Plan’s Country Director in Viet Nam from 1998 to 2002.
-But when Jean and I arrived in Hanoi, of course, Plan’s new country structure was already in place, so I had a PSM (Le Quang Duat), an OSM (Pham Thu Ba), and an SGSM (Tran Minh Thu), along with four Program Unit Managers (Pham Van Chinh, Nguyen Van Mai, Nguyen Van Hung, and Hung Quang Tri.)
+Later in this series, I will write much more about my experience serving as Plan’s Country Director in Viet Nam from 1998 to 2002 – here, here, here, and here.
+But when Jean and I arrived in Hanoi, of course, Plan’s new country structure was already in place, so I had a PSM (Le Quang Duat), an OSM (Pham Thu Ba), and an SGSM (Tran Minh Thu), along with four Program Unit Managers (Pham Van Chinh, Nguyen Van Mai, Nguyen Van Hung (Hanoi), and Nguyen Van Hung (Quang Tri.)

 So the new country structure was implemented and functioned.
 On that most basic level, the effort was a big success.